 A good definition of practical is: of or concerned with the actual doing or use of something rather than with theory and ideas.

 This stage does not mean that the building is completely finished.
 But it seems to be finished, and it seems that one can now take it as finished and it can be occupied even though things will be found to fix.

 To help with this we have an inspection.
 And in it we will include all those things we find that do not comply with standards.
 We photograph the things that are not finished.
 We put them in the report.
 It can be what we have mentioned, but it can also include scratches, chips, and obviously defective tradesmanship.

 If the painter left drips on the skirting, that need top be fixed.
 If a door does not close it needs to be fixed.
-If the screen doors are scratched they need to be repaired.
+And, if the screen doors are scratched they need to be repaired.
 A general easy to understand rule for the builder would be, what would he think if he was the client?
 Would he accept that work for his own home?
 Honest people understand this.
 And that is most of us.